tfabris/BlueGigaEmpeg/README.md

 Note: The BlueGigaEmpeg printed circuit board, Rev. 6, has the position of the 10k button resistor labeled on the wrong side of the PCB.
-It will work on either side, but there is more clearance from the Arduino components if you move it to the other side of the board.
+It will work on either side, but I discovered after manufacturing the Rev. 6 boards that there is better clearance from the Arduino components if you move it to the other side of the board.
+Rev. 7, not yet manufactured at the time of this writing, has it corrected in the CAD file already.

 Arduino and Pair mode indicator LED: Arduino pin 50 digital I/O pin, connected to +LED through resistor.
 Current of resistor determined by online LED